-138 The National Planning Policy Framework March 2012
+158 The National Planning Policy Framework March 2012

-139 The NPPF states that local authorities can set their own locally set floorspace threshold for the requirement of impact assessments is to maintain its designation as a District Centre and to continue to address the development and future uses at this location using site specific policy DA2.
+159 The NPPF states that local authorities can set their own locally set floorspace threshold for the requirement of impact assessments

-140 Brighton & Hove Retail Study Update 2011

-- 4.45 The importance of a balanced network of local centres to facilitate access to food produce and key services on foot or by public transport is addressed in the policy SA6 Sustainable Neighbourhoods. - 4.46 The Retail Study identifies capacity for new food and non-food retail floorspace to the period 2030141.
+- 4.44 The Brighton & Hove Retail Study Update (2011)160 has reviewed the vitality and viability of each of the shopping centres.
+The Study does not recommend that any new centres need to be designated but recommends that the District Centre designation for Brighton Marina should be removed.
+The Council's preferred approach for Brighton Marina is to maintain its designation as a District Centre and to continue to address the development and future uses at this location using site specific policy DA2. - 4.45 The importance of a balanced network of local centres to facilitate access to food produce and key services on foot or by public transport is addressed in the policy SA6 Sustainable Neighbourhoods. - 4.46 The Retail Study identifies capacity for new food and non-food retail floorspace to the period 2030161.
 In accordance with Government policy the council will prefer to direct retail applications to the town centre in the first instance and then edge of centre locations.
 Only if suitable sites are not available will out of centre sites be considered.
-Impact assessments will be required as a locally set threshold for proposals of 1,000 sqm net or more not within the town centre.
+Impact assessments will be required as a locally set threshold for proposals of 1,000 sq m net or more not within the town centre.